EllenPratt, Sustainability Manager

 How to Borrow-A-Bin:

-• Bins will be available on a first come, first serve basis.
+• Fill out the Borrow-A-Bin form.
+Bins will be available on a first come, first serve basis.
 Please allow time to process your request.

 • Transportation of bins to and from the event is the responsibility of the event’s recycling coordinator or the bin borrower.

-• Up to 2 bags per bin offered per sign-out.
-Bins require a 40-45-gallon trash bag.
+• Up to 2 bags per bin offered, totaling up to 20 bags per sign-out.
+Most bins require a 50-gallon trash bag.

 • Assembly and breakdown (Instructions link) of the bins are the responsibility of the event’s recycling coordinator or bin borrower.